jcheminform/cito-editorial/editorial.md

 but hope that projects like OpenCitations and SciGraph ([www.springernature.com/gp/researchers/scigraph](https://www.springernature.com/gp/researchers/scigraph) will pick it up too.
-Let his be the egg or chicken (depending on your philosophy) we are looking for to innovate how we cite our literature.
+Let this be the egg or chicken (depending on your philosophy) we are looking for to innovate how we cite our literature.

 ## References